FutureTL/Image-processing/readme.md

 - Using the file/files i.e, req.file we can have access to file like images, video, some pdf.

 - It is so powerful that it allows to dynamically declare different paths for different file types, using the callback function.

+-                      UTILS
+- I have declared 3 utilis.